 These condensed consolidated financial statements have been prepared in accordance with International Accounting Standard ("IAS") 34 Interim Financial Reporting and have been prepared using the same accounting policies and methods of application as those used in the Company's audited consolidated financial statements for the year ended May 31, 2013.
-The condensed consolidated financial statements do not include all of the information required for full annual consolidated financial statements and should be read in conjunction with the Company's audited consolidated financial statements for the year ended financial statements for the year ended May 31, 2013.
+The condensed consolidated financial statements do not include all of the information required for full annual consolidated financial statements and should be read in conjunction with the Company's audited consolidated financial statements for the year ended May 31, 2013.

-The condensed consolidated financial statements were authorized for issue by the Board of Directors on October 24, 2013.
+The condensed consolidated financial statements were authorized for issue by the Board of Directors on January 27, 2014.